 5 Most Surprising Things in Japan

 When someone travels to Japan for the first time, as a tourist or for business reasons, they are often surprised by the same things after arrival.
-This amazement usually stems from the large contrast or the great cultural differences that exists between Japan and the western world.
+This amazement usually stems from the large contrast or the great cultural differences that exist between Japan and the western world.

 We made a list of the 5 most common things that surprise newly-arrived foreigners in Japan.